 2. GPS issues

-The first thing you can try is testing GPS with some third-party app, like GPS Test (found on Play Store, here).
+The first thing you can try is testing GPS with some third-party app, like GPS Test (get it on Play Store).
 Focus on the signal strength instead of precision to determine whether your Moto G9 or Moto G9 Plus is having reception issues.

 You can try improving on Location services by enabling Wi-Fi and Bluetooth scanning, but that won’t do you any good if the device simply doesn’t get a GPS signal.
 The best bet is to wait for the update and report the problem to Motorola support.